kyhau/docker-notebook/README.md

 # OR
 docker image rm $(docker images -q -f dangling=true)

-# Force removal of an image (e.g. remove an image with containers based on it); --force or -f
+# Force removal of an image with --force|-f (e.g. remove an image with containers based on it)
 docker rmi IMAGE_NAME --force

 # Do not delete untagged parents